Vyral/base-template/_drafts/the-advantages-of-buying-a-home-over-renting-one.md

 {% include youtube.html %}

-Is it a better idea to rent a home or buy one?
-Kyle Rush joined me recently to discuss.
+<center>Is it a better idea to rent a home or buy one?
+Kyle Rush joined me recently to discuss.</center>

 Today, Kyle Rush of Guild Mortgage is here to answer a common question we both hear from our clients: **Is it better to rent a home or to buy one?**